Spier estate

-Spier is a historic landed estate in Stellenbosch, South Africa.
-One of the country's oldest and most important private residences, it also serves as a working winery, hotel and art gallery.
+Spier estate, also known as Spier Wine Farm, is a historic landed estate founded in 1692 in Stellenbosch, South Africa.
+One of the country's oldest private residences, it also serves as a working winery, hotel and art gallery.

 After a year-long renovation, the hotel and art gallery were re-opened to the public in March, 2025.
 Sustainability and green architecture were major aspects of their redesign.